Energy dependence of $J/\psi$ production in pp collisions with the PACIAE model: Conclusions

 \section{Conclusions}

 In this paper, we have investigated the $J/\psi$ production in pp collisions at $\sqrt{s}=$ 2.76, 5.02, 7, 8 and 13 TeV with the parton and hadron cascade model PACIAE 2.2a.
-It is based on PYTHIA but differs from the latter in the addition of the parton rescattering before hadronization and the hadron rescattering after hadronization.
+It is based on PYTHIA but differs from PYTHIA in the addition of the parton rescattering before hadronization and the hadron rescattering after hadronization.
 In the model the $J/\psi$ production QCD processes are selected specially and the bias factor is proposed and applied to the simulation sample correspondingly.
 The calculated $J/\psi$ total cross section, the differential cross section as a function of $p_{\rm T}$ and $y$ in the forward rapidity region agree with the corresponding experimental measurements reasonably well.
 In the mid-rapidity region, the double differential cross sections of $J/\psi$ at $\sqrt{s}=$ 5.02, 7 and 13 TeV also reproduce the experimental data.
-Moreover, the double differential cross section as well as the total cross section of $J/\psi$ at $\sqrt{s}=$ 8 TeV are predicted.
-They could be validated when the experimental data is available.
-We realize the necessary of the individually investigating the partonic and hadronic rescattering effects, which will be presented in our next work.
+Moreover, the $J/\psi$ double differential cross section and the total cross section at $\sqrt{s}=$ 8 TeV are interpolated.
+They could be validated if the experimental data is available.

+We have noticed that the ALICE collaboration had published the results of $J/\psi$ polarization in pp collisions at $\sqrt{s}=$ 7 and 8 TeV \cite{polarization_1,polarization_2}.
+We would like to see whether the PACIAE model could simultaneously describe the $J/\psi$ polarization and $p_{\rm T}$ spectrum.
+Moreover, we realize the necessary of the individually investigating the partonic and hadronic rescattering effects.
+These investigations will be presented in our next works.